bleutzinn/gitsync-testing/pages/01.home/default.en.md

 The **Editable plugin** allows writers or authors to edit content without accessing the website administration back end.
 All edits can be done right on the page in the front end. [comment]: # (just a comment)

 This should save immediately.
 It does.
 And these changes should appear on GitHub as well.
+They do, I noticed on GitHub where I typed this sentence.

 Out of the box, Editable supports two editors ContentTools and Froala.
 Both support "in context" editing, that is content can be edited right on the page.
 Which editor is used can be configured in the plugin configuration.